 How can you support our podcast?

-1. Apple users, please subscribe and review our show on iTunes, we make sure to read them all.
-Android users, be sure to subscribe to our show on Google Play Music.
+1. Apple users, please subscribe and review our show on Apple Podcasts, we make sure to read them all.
+Android users, be sure to subscribe to our show on Google Podcasts.
 Subscribers never miss any of the action 😉

 2. Tell a friend about The Ultimate Health Podcast.
 They will surely thank you later.
 You can use the envelope button below to email a friend or tell them about TUHP in person.

-3. Join TUHP Facebook group (FREE).
+3. Join TUHP Facebook community (FREE).
 This is where we all stay in touch and ask questions in between episodes.
 Join our community.

 6. Share using the buttons below.